datacarpentry/2015-03-09-ISI-CODATA/lessons/excel/ecology-examples/05-exporting-data.md

 3. Use [dos2unix](http://dos2unix.sourceforge.net/) (available on OSX, *nix, and Cygwin) on local files to standardize line endings.

+#### Exercise: Exporting a spreadsheet ####

+You should now have the orginal [Genetic_screen.xls](../../../data/Genetic_screen.xls) and your fixed version.
+Try exporting each of these files as .csv format.
+Then open them in a text editor and compare the results between the two files.
+Are there any changes you need to make to your fixed version?

+Next, open each of your csv files in Excel (or your spreadsheet editor of choice).
+Did anything go wrong?

 Previous: [Basic quality control and data manipulation in spreadsheets.](04-quality-control.html) Next [Data Formats Caveats](06-data-formats-caveats.html)